iPlumb3r/EntangledBootstrap/4_Functionalities/ReadMe.md

 In this mode, it could appears __incoherencies__ between the #KnowledgeBase and the #Model, BUT this is NOT critical, ...
 ...
 IF those incoherencies should be easily detected, both :
 * At the #KnowledgeBase level, when some #Individual are characterised by #Property and/or #Relation not allowed at the #Model level
-* At the #Model level, when news #Property and/or #Relation are used by some #Individuals
+* At the #Model level, when new #Property and/or #Relation are used by some #Individuals

 => This could permit the User to solve __incoherencies__ :
 * either by deleting "wrong" information at the #KnowledgeBase level,